-Regulating Emotions At Work: A Guide for First-Time Leaders
+Regulating Emotions at Work: A Guide for First-Time Leaders

 The transition from an individual contributor to a leader is like navigating unknown waters.
 This journey isn’t just about taking on added responsibilities like managing teams and coordinating projects, but also about stepping into a heightened emotional arena.
 As new leaders climb the organizational hierarchy, they face both the joy of successes and the burden of failures, magnifying the significance of their decisions in a more visible role.